 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-:
+Ciara: Our protocol offers a 3D bio-engineered model which more closely reflects native tissue that could potentially drive discovery of new therapeutics and biomarkers for neuroblastoma treatment and diagnosis

 REQUIRED: What is the main advantage of this technique?

-:
+Catherine: The main advantage is it creates more physiologically relevant experimental conditions to study the neuroblastoma tumor microenvironment, using a reproducible technique which achieves batch to batch consistency.

 OPTIONAL: Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

-:
+Ciara: Our scaffold method can be utilized firstly to identify novel therapeutics for neuroblastoma, and secondly to incorporate patient-derived cells for better prediction of individual patient response.

 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?

-:
+Catherine: This method is adaptable and can be applied to study many different cancers.

 OPTIONAL: How would you expect an individual who has never performed this technique to struggle?
 Do you have any advice to offer to somebody who is trying this technique for the first time?